 In order to participate in the FSA, you must elect to participate when you become an eligible Employee or at open enrollment.
 You must elect the FSA electronically or using forms acceptable to the Plan Administrator.
-The application will require you to choose an amount (divisible by 24 and up to the maximum contribution of \$2,700) and authorize the Plan Administrator to redirect that amount from your compensation to fund your FSA.
+The application will require you to choose an amount (divisible by 24 or the remaining number of pay periods in the Plan Year if the Employee is a new hire, and up to the maximum contribution of \$2,850) and authorize the Plan Administrator to redirect that amount from your compensation to fund your FSA.